openbases/docs/src/bases.md

 # Open Bases

-An open base template is a combination of components, including experiment templates, testing tools, and deployment options to produce a full development through publication reproducible workflow.
+An open base template is a combination of components, including experiment templates, testing tools, and deployment options to produce a partial or full reproducible workflow.
 A high level might look like this:

 ```
 develop --> version control --> build --> test --> deploy --> submission